Credit Card Processing for Travel Merchants

-Merchant accounts for travel businesses allow for merchants to accept transactions; whether online, over the phone or in person.
-Payments methods that can be used include credit cards, debit card, ACH/eCheck or gift cards.
+Merchant accounts for travel businesses allow merchants to accept transactions; whether online, over the phone, or in person.
+Payment methods that can be used include credit cards, debit cards, ACH/eCheck, or gift cards.
 Depending on the type of travel business, merchants can use a number of different types of equipment for payment acceptance.
 Businesses with a storefront can use credit card terminals or POS machines while online businesses can use a payment gateway or virtual terminal.
-At Allied Payments, we will work to place merchants with the best equipment for their businesses' needs.
+At Allied Payments, we will work to place merchants with the best equipment for their business needs.

-Every type of travel-related business, regardless if its a hotel, airline car rental agency, or another travel business will be categorized into a Merchant Category Code.
+Every type of travel-related business, regardless if it’s a hotel, airline car rental agency, or another travel business will be categorized into a Merchant Category Code.
 These categories, otherwise known as MCC, allow for the financial networks to organize hospitality and travel businesses for better account management.
-In the travel industry, the most commonly used MCC codes by merchants include:

 - 4112 – Passenger Railroads